xunit/assert.xunit/README.md

 To open an issue for this project, please visit the [core xUnit.net project issue tracker](https://github.com/xunit/xunit/issues).

+### Annotations

+Projects that consume this repository as source, which are compiled using C# 8 and wish to use nullable reference type annotations should define the `XUNIT_NULLABLE` compilation symbol to opt-in to the relevant nullability analysis annotations on method signatures.

 ## About xUnit.net

 [<img align="right" width="100px" src="https://dotnetfoundation.org/images/logo_big.svg" />](https://dotnetfoundation.org/projects?type=project&q=xunit)